SFPC/BeginningCodersBootcamp/curriculum/3_review_objects_arrays_vectors.md

 ### Mouse interaction

-Now we're going to create "drawing program" with a little more sophisticated mouse interaction.
+Now we're going to create a "drawing program" with a little more sophisticated mouse interaction.
 First, let's create a circle that follows the mouse:

 `ofApp.cpp`: